MykolaTrofimchuk/Survive-If-You-Can-2024/README.md

 # Survive IF You Can

-Survive IF You Can is a Windows Forms game where the player must survive waves of zombies by shooting them and collecting ammo.
+Survive IF You Can is a Windows Forms 2D game where the player must survive waves of zombies by shooting them and collecting ammo.
 The player can move in four directions, shoot bullets, and encounter zombies.
 The game features a pause functionality and keeps track of the player's score and health.

+## Features

+- Player movement in four directions (up, down, left, right).
+- Shooting bullets in the direction the player is facing.
+- Zombies that spawn and move towards the player.
+- Collision detection between bullets and zombies.
+- Score tracking based on the number of zombies killed.
+- Pausing and resuming the game.

 ## Programming Principles